bowo93/pages/_posts/2018-07-23-veyon-4-1-released.md

 * Programs and websites can be predefined for the features *Run program* and *Open website*.
 The user can simply choose the program or website from a menu so it's not necessary to enter the information manually everytime.

 * Appearence and behaviour of Veyon Master is more customizable.
 Both background color and the computer thumbnail caption can be changed.
 Also the refresh interval for thumbnails is configurable.
-At the same time we improved network connection timeouts leading to much faster detection of computers being on- or offline.
+At the same time we improved network connection timeouts leading to much quicker detection of computers being on- or offline.
 Additionally remote control is more responsive now, especially on Linux.

 * Veyon administrators who are based in the Linux world will be happy about [the newly introduced systemd support]({{ site.baseurl }}{% post_url 2018-04-09-systemd-support %}).
 The Veyon Service can be managed the same way on Linux as on Windows and there's no need to manually edit or create start files any longer.